furbrain/STIC/firmware/docs/source/index.rst

 Choose between degrees and grads for angular measurements.
 Press **B** to cycle through options then **A** when you have chosen your option

+Shot Timer
+**********

+When you hold **A** to take a reading, the SAP6 will trigger a timer.
+The timer mode can be configured to a 0, 3, 5, or 10 second countdown.
+For settings greater than 0, the unit will beep every second until it takes the reading.
+If set to 0, it will take the reading after about a second while the button is still held (this is the normal behavior in firmware versions 1.0.2 and prior).
+Press **B** to cycle through options then **A** when you have chosen your option

 Precision
 *********